neanes/byzantine-chant-ocr/CONTRIBUTING.md

 python train.py
 ```

+This script splits the monolithic dataset into training, validation and test datasets using a 70/15/15 percent ratio.

 The resulting file will be called `current_model.pth`.
 Copy this file into `models/` to use it with `do_ocr.py`.

 A log of the training process will be saved as `train_log.txt`.
 This log can be plotted with the following command.